shrinerb/shrine/doc/plugins/derivation_endpoint.md

 # Derivation Endpoint

-The `derivation_endpoint` plugin provides a Rack app for dynamically processing uploaded files on request.
+The [`derivation_endpoint`][derivation_endpoint] plugin provides a Rack app for dynamically processing uploaded files on request.
 This allows you to create URLs to files that might not have been generated yet, and have the endpoint process them on-the-fly.

 ## Quick start